 Paying your fine

 You have 28 days to pay.
 The notice will tell you how and where to pay the fine.

 If you do not pay your fine:

 - you’ll get another notice for the fine plus costs and another 28 days to pay

-- if you still don’t pay, you could get taken to court and if you’re renting a vehicle, the rental company can charge the fine to your credit card
+- if you still do not pay, you could get taken to court and if you’re renting a vehicle, the rental company can charge the fine to your credit card

 - Customs NZ officers can also stop you leaving NZ if you have unpaid fines.